TheWidlarzGroup/react-native-video/README.md

 // Within your render function, assuming you have a file called
 // "background.mp4" in your project.
 You can include multiple videos
 // on a single screen if you like.
-<Video source={"background"}    // Can be a URL or a local file
+<Video source="background"      // Can be a URL or a local file.
        rate={1.0}               // 0 is paused, 1 is normal.
-       volume={1}               // 0 is muted, 1 is normal.
+       volume={1.0}             // 0 is muted, 1 is normal.
        muted={false}            // Mutes the audio entirely.
        paused={false}           // Pauses playback entirely.
-       resizeMode="cover"       // Fill the whole screen at aspect ratio repeat={true}            // Repeat forever
+       resizeMode="cover"       // Fill the whole screen at aspect ratio. repeat={true}            // Repeat forever.
        style={styles.backgroundVideo} />

 // Later on in your styles..